jeffinnes/100-days-of-code/r1-log.md

 ### R1D20
 It turns out the issue from yesterday was that the API's validator was unhappy that I was trying to pass a non-positive port number...
 Except I wasn't.
 What I was doing is sending back the firewalls outbound rules as I had received them.
 One of those rules was for ICMP and did not have a port number set, the other two were set to allow ALL.
 In both of those instances, what you get from the API is a port number of "0" which is not techinically positive.
 Thankfully, I came across this question posted to the DO community https://www.digitalocean.com/community/questions/api-error-you-must-specify-a-positive-value-for-ports
 I implemented some data cleaning and the "add rule" option is now working!

+### R1D21
+Between the little one teething and some after-hours server maintenance, I didn't get as much done tonight as I hoped.
+Still, I snuck in some work on building the CLI management tool.